PhiniteLab/stm32-nucleo-temperature-application/README.md

 ![Setup](images/photo.jpeg)

-And result can be seen in below with using C# SerialPlotter Application using UART
+And result can be seen in below with using C# [PhiSerialPlotter](https://github.com/PhiniteLab/phi-serial-plotter "PhiSerialPlotter") Application using UART

 ![Result1](images/temp1.png)